|

 The

-first six weeks is a trial period in many respects, both for the
+first six weeks is a trial

-teacher and student.
-In some classes it is a review of last years'
+In some classes it is a review

-work and not too much new material introduced.
-This might account
+too much new material introduced.

-for your good grades without too much work.
+good grades without too much

 Also,

-each year in school the material and the work required becomes
+each year in school the material

 a little tougher.
-If you are a serious student, you should plan
+If you are

-to exert more effort and plan your working time more efficiently.
+and plan your working time

 |